AndrewFromMelbourne/raspidmx/README.md

 There are a number of APIs available for the Raspberry Pi that can make use of the computers GPU.
 These include OpenMAX, Open GL ES(1 and 2) and OpenVG.
-The raspberrypi/firmware repository has short examples for theses and other APIs.
+The raspberrypi/firmware repository has short examples for these and other APIs.
 They can be found in /opt/vc/src/hello_pi/ on the Raspbian 'wheezy' image.
 Among these examples is a program called hello_dispmanx.
 It is a very small example of the Dispmanx windowing system.
 Apart from this:-